 Last week I needed to buy some cereal.
 Actually I didn’t really need it – but it was on sale and I had some coupons which made it almost free.
 My husband rolls his eyes when he hears this, because I love to save money when I’m shopping, but we all enjoy the selection of items we have to choose from every day from the pantry.
 It hasn’t been so many years ago when we were newly married and both in college.
-We ate a lot of refried beans, corn tortillas and French dressing – no variety – because it was cheap.
+We ate a lot of refried beans and corn tortillas because they were cheap.
 Over the years, our eating options have definitely become more interesting and varied as we’ve worked on ways to save money on our grocery budget each month.

-- Make a menu.
-Then make a list and stick to the list!
+- Plan a menu and then make a shopping list while checking your current stock on hand.
+When you get to the store, stick to the list!
 Staying with your list will help you not to be tempted to make impulse purchases that you don’t really need.
 Stores pay people to make the displays look appealing and appetizing to get the consumers to want to buy the item.
 You know what you need better than the store does, so make sure you make the choice.
 You will probably be eating more healthfully with a menu instead of frozen pizza and restaurant food for lack of a better plan.

 - Don’t shop hungry.
 This probably goes without saying, but if you’re hungry when you grocery shop, you are more likely to buy all sorts of things you may or may not need.
 Often these items aren’t as healthy since you’re hungry and looking for something to eat quickly like a candy bar, soda, or chips.

 - Shop as quickly as you can – the longer you are in a store browsing or looking, the more likely you are to purchase more things that you may not need.

 - Look high and low.
 Most of the higher priced items are on shelves that are eye level to the average shopper.
 Make sure to look higher and lower on the shelves to compare prices.